ROUKIEN/rundeck-activity-monitor/README.md

 1. build the frontend app (which is basically a react SPA)
 2. build the backend app and embedd the frontend inside it

+## Running locally

+1. Start the pg container
+2. Ensure the schema is up to date by running `rad database update`
+3. Start developping